bevyengine/rfcs/rfcs/45-stageless.md

 In addition, configuration defined by a private label (or directly on systems) cannot be altered, extended or removed by the app: it cannot be named, and so cannot be altered.

 These limitation allows plugin authors to carefully design a public API, ensure critical invariants hold, and make serious internal changes without breaking their dependencies (as long as the public labels and their meanings are relatively stable).

-### Why can't you label labels?

-If each label is associated with a `SystemConfig`, and part of this struct is which labels are applied, why can't we label labels themselves?

-In short: this way lies madness.
-While at first it may seem appealing to be able create nested hierarchies of labels, this ends up recreating many of the problems of a stage-based design's global perspective.
-If labels can themselves cause other labels to be applied, it becomes dramatically harder to track how systems are configured, and why they are configured in that way.

-This is a problem for users, as it makes code much harder to read, reason about and maintain.
-It is also a problem for our tools, forcing a recursive architecture when generating schedules and limiting the ability for developer tools to communicate both the how and why of a system's configuration.

 ### Why is if-needed the correct default ordering strategy?